afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### 11. How did you develop interest on Competitive Programming.
 **Answer.** My interest in Competitive Programming grew organically as I discovered the intellectually stimulating challenges it offers.
 The desire to enhance problem-solving skills, coupled with the thrill of competition, motivated me to delve deeper into this field.

-#### 12. How comfortable are you with learning new concepts.
-**Answer.** I am highly comfortable and proactive about learning new concepts.
-I thrive on the opportunity to expand my knowledge and skills, adapting swiftly to evolving technologies and methodologies in the ever-changing tech landscape.

 #### 13. How adaptable are you with entering the Networking sphere.
 **Answer.** I am highly adaptable to entering the Networking sphere.
 I possess a solid foundation in networking concepts and protocols, and I am eager to further develop my skills and contribute effectively in this domain.